 One of my interviewees, Fred, told me about his experience rushing for a fraternity.
 He said that he rushed “because it was cool”, but as an international student, he did not have much prior knowledge about Greek life.
-So after joining the fraternity, he found the experience quite different from what he expected.
-He wished that there could have been more introduction and informative background culture provided to him.
+He found the experience quite different from what he expected.

-Caroline shared about her experience when she was a freshman in college.
-She didn’t know where her interest lied exactly, so she talked with her friends.
+Caroline didn’t know where her interest lied exactly when she was a freshman, so she talked with her friends.
 She thinks that friends are a big factor for new students to determine which organizations to join.

 Several interviewees mentioned that finding a sense of belonging and meeting new people was a strong motivation for them to join student groups as new students.

-New college students might experience a variety of emotions that need to be taken into consideration of the design decisions.
-The uncertainty about their competence, interests, the curiosity about opportunities, and the need for a sense of belonging and new social connections are all important factors that can be incorporated to optimize their experiences joining student groups.
+New college students might experience a variety of emotions: the uncertainty about their competence, interests, the curiosity about opportunities, and the need for a sense of belonging and new social connections are all important factors that can be incorporated to optimize their experiences joining student groups.

 While ideally, students gain a quite holistic understanding of the student group before they join, based on what I learned from the interviews and survey results, it is not always the case; various barriers exist between student applicants and recruiters, leading to miscommunication and even missing opportunities.